 - You additionally need to use the fastest and best lens available to you.
 The slower the aperture (the number on your camera’s lens after the f/), the more your background looks blurred and friendly.
 You’ll want to be at least f/2.8, but that’s easier if you can go lower.
 For better effect, you should set your 16 mm Fujifilm lens to its lowest f/1.4 aperture.

 - Your camera probably has face-detecting autofocus that you should activate.
 That way, if you change or adjust your seat, it just follows your face to stay focused.
 You will probably hear your lens trying to focus as it keeps a record of you, but chances are viewers do not listen to it on the other end of your video chats.

 - Holding the camera continuously on and streaming live video to your computer for a longer time can hot the parts in your camera.
 In some cases, if it overheats, a camera can shut down.
 Switching your camera off in between calls is wise.

-Setting the camera as easy as plugging the cable into the camera’s side, plugging the other end into the capture card, and then plugging it in to your device and turning on your monitor.
+Setting the camera as easy as plugging the cable into the camera’s side, plugging the other end into the capture card, and then plugging it into your device and turning on your monitor.
 The camera will be automatically recognized as a webcam by both Windows and macOS.
 It will be available as an option in Zoom, Google Meet, FaceTime, or whatever other software you use for video calls.
-From there, you can just bask from your overpriced camera into the glory of picture quality.
+From there, you can bask from your overpriced camera into the glory of picture quality.